material-components/material-components-flutter/docs/components/top_app_bars.md

 | **Color** | In `action` parameter, add `IconButton` widget to the end of Widget list and set parameter `color` within `IconButton` |
 | **Size** | In `action` parameter, add `IconButton` widget to the end of Widget list and set parameter `iconSize` within `IconButton` |
 | **Padding** | In `action` parameter, add `IconButton` widget to the end of Widget list and wrap that Widget with a `Padding` widget  |

-#### Styles

-_If the component API implements multiple types, include any style information that differentiates the types in a table_

 ## Theming a top app bar